 - When a driver is available or waiting for a ride request

-In Oklahoma, motorists who are at fault for accidents can be financially responsible for the injured person’s medical care and other expenses.
-State law requires liability insurance with minimum coverage limits for bodily injury and property damage.
+In Oklahoma, motorists at fault for accidents can be financially responsible for the injured person’s medical care and other expenses.
+State law requires liability insurance with minimum bodily injury and property damage coverage limits.

 If the Uber driver is at fault for the crash, the compensation you receive might cover your: